 - Write accurately and factually about behaviour

-Describe the behaviour first, for example “Val was banging on the table” and then note the person’s feelings; “This was because she was bored and not supported with meaningful occupation” instead of just writing “Val was aggressive”.
+Describe the behaviour first, for example, “Val was banging on the table” and then note the person’s feelings; “This was because she was bored and not supported with meaningful occupation” instead of just writing “Val was aggressive” for instance.

 How can you improve your care recording processes?

-Recording care notes via pen & paper, has been the accepted norm within the care industry, however with growing affordability of electronic management systems, CQC and other regulatory bodies are becoming more aware of the necessity of updating guidelines to enforce their use, in line with their 2021 vision.
+Recording care notes via pen and paper has been the accepted norm within the care industry, however, in light of the recent Covid-19 pandemic, digital care planning is becoming the new norm, offering greater efficiency, infection control, and more in-depth analysis of those being supported.
+The CQC and other regulatory bodies are now becoming more aware of the necessity of updating guidelines to enforce their use (in line with their 2021 vision).
 Systems like Nourish empower carers during care recording by,

-- Management are able to have a complete overview into the care recording processes of the teams they manage, therefore measures can be taken to help improve staff performance and define training requirements
+- Care managers are able to have a complete overview into the care recording processes of the teams they manage, therefore measures can be taken to help improve staff performance and define higher quality training requirements

 How can you find out more?

-If you’d like to find out more about how Nourish can help you improve your care planning and recording processes, then give us a call on 02380 002 288 alternatively you can drop us an email at Caring@Nourishcare.co.uk and one of our experts will happily respond.
+If you’d like to find out more about how Nourish can help you improve your care planning and recording processes, then give us a call on 02380 002 288, or alternatively, you can drop us an email at Caring@Nourishcare.co.uk and one of our experts will get back to you shortly.